pslucas0212/OCP47-IPI-vSphere-Install/README.md

 # OpenShift 4.5 vSphere Installer Provisioned Infrastructure Example
 The release of OpenShift 4.5 added a new vSphere IPI installation option that makes it very easy to quickly spin up an OCP cluster in an EXSi environment.
-The "straight" out of the box installation creates three masters and three worker nodes with minimal effort.
-IPI installation supports additional customizations, but in this example I will not use any of the customization capabilities.
+The "straight" out of the box installation creates three masters noes and three worker nodes with minimal effort.
+The vSphere IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.

-The lab I'm using for this installation is made up of three x86 8-core 64GB RAM machines formally used for gaming.
-EXSI environment is a bare bones VMWare vSphere Essentials 6.7 setup.
+FYI....
+The lab I'm using for this installation is made up of three x86 8-core 64GB RAM machines formally used for gaming purposes.
+The EXSI environment is a bare bones VMWare vSphere Essentials 6.7 setup.
 I'm also using a two bay Synology NAS for shared storage across the vSphere cluster.
-Finally I ran the installation from a RHEL 8 server instance that was hosting by DNS and DHCP services.
-All the following instructions are completed this RHEL 8 server running in my vSphere cluster.
+Finally I ran the installation from a RHEL 8 server instance that was hosting both DNS and DHCP services.
+All the following instructions are run from a terminal on this RHEL 8 server VM running in my vSphere cluster.

 OCP 4.5 installation documentation can be found here -> https://docs.openshift.com/container-platform/4.5/welcome/index.html

 ## Installation Steps

-###Installation Pre-reqs:
+### Installation Pre-reqs:
 For this OCP 4.5 IPI vSphere installation, you need DNS and DHCP available to the cluster.
 - DNS service - For the installation you need to define two static IP address.
 One for the cluster api access - api.ocp4.example.com and one for cluster ingress access *.apps.ocp4.example.com.
 For my lab I use example.com as the domain.
   - Forward zone settings